 The Decatur Alumni Chapter possess a strong commitment to service in the community.
 We have been involved in various community service activities in the area.
 Some of these include: Christmas and Thanksgiving Baskets to less fortunate families via Dekalb County Family and Children Services department, Coat and Toy Drives at local malls in support of Family Christian Stores, Annual Halloween Karnival at NH Scott Recreation Center, Benefit Fashion Shows, Blood Drives, and Benefit Tennis/Golf tournaments and furnishing school supplies to children and schools.

 We are actively involved in programs aimed at educating, developing and benefiting our youth.
 Through our Guide Right projects (Kappa Alpha Psi National Service program), we have partnered with Redan High School, Columbia High School, Southwest DeKalb High School, Towers High School, and MLK High School in developing young men academically.
-We have also hosted our Junior Kappa League program at Salem Middle School in Lithonia.
+We have also hosted our Junior Kappa League program at local Dekalb County middle schools.
 Through the years, we have helped many young men attend college by awarding thousands of dollars in scholarships.
 Our aim is to enrich the lives of every young man that we mentor.
 This momentum will continue as we fulfill the objectives of this Grand Fraternity.
-Decatur Alumni was awarded the 2002 and 2003 J. Michael Graves Alumni Chapter of the Year in the Southeastern Province, 2005 Alumni Website of the Year - Grand Chapter and Southeastern Province, and Host Chapter for the 2011 Southeastern Province Council Meeting.
+Decatur Alumni has been proudly recognized as the J. Michael Graves Alumni Chapter of the year (2002 and 2003) in the Southeastern Province, 2005 Alumni Website of the Year - Grand Chapter and Southeastern Province, and Host Chapter for the 2011 Southeastern Province Council Meeting.